 The mission of the Seacoast African American Cultural Center is to celebrate the lives and achievements of black people with emphasis on the unique story of African Americans in the Seacoast region, and to infuse all people, especially young people, with knowledge of and appreciation for the history and culture we all share.

-SAACC has continuous collaborations with such educational institutions as the University of New Hampshire and McIntosh College in addition to collaborations with Portsmouth schools and other school systems within the seacoast.
+SAACC has continuous collaborations with such educational institutions as the University of New Hampshire in addition to collaborations with Portsmouth schools and other school systems within the seacoast.
 We have also cultivated working and cultural relationships with various organizations, business establishments and individuals which includes the Portsmouth Music Hall, the Currier Museum, local artists, poets and musicians.
 These collaborations and special relationships allow us to present quality programming and exhibits.

 Our hope is that exposure to African American history not only informs, but will give ALL people an appreciation of our history and culture.